-- Significant efficiencies, profile enhancements and continuous improvements attained via adoption of Change Management SSCC model.
+Significant efficiencies, profile enhancements and continuous improvements were attained via the adoption of the Change Management SSCC model.

-- Restructured my team to align and best support the overall business strategy – recruiting and bolstering existing team with new people who have a wide range of behavioural safety experience.
+Restructured my team to align and best support the overall business strategy – recruiting and bolstering the existing team with new people who have a wide range of behavioural safety experience.

 Engaging Arcus colleagues via Live Yammer events with our Chief Executive Officer and Chief Strategy Officer to discuss/answer all questions HSQE related.